jsonminifierperformanceapi

 The Beautify Toggle

-JSONKit lets you switch between Minify and Beautify on the same input without re-pasting.
-This is useful to quickly check what a minified payload looks like when formatted.
+JSONKit's JSON Minifier lets you switch between Minify and Beautify on the same input without re-pasting.
+This lets you quickly verify a minified payload by expanding it back to readable form.

 Try JSON Minifier